joni-cohen/jonigallery/README.md

 I could also add more tests to project

 I used awesomefont for the like, but usually I would rather to use private font svg.

-It will also reduce the vulnerabilties.
+Last thing, with more knowledge on react, I would have clean the dependencies and unneeded things added by the create app script